,

 Welcome to Rome Class!

-Here is what we are going to be learning about during the Summer Term
+Here is what we are going to be learning about during the Spring Term

 Our Full Curriculum can be found under: school information / curriculum overview.